pallets/click/docs/options.rst

 value is given with ``multiple=True``, it should be a list or tuple of valid choices.

-Choices should be unique after considering the effects of ``case_sensitive`` and any specified token normalization function.
+Choices should be unique after normalization, see :meth:`Choice.normalize_choice` for more info.

 .. versionchanged:: 7.1
     The resulting value from an option will always be one of the